UNC leader apologizes for school's history of slavery

 — repair and renovation of the Unsung Founders Memorial site, which also is located in McCorkle Place.
 Three hundred bronze figurines support a black granite tabletop surrounded by five black stone seats.
 The inscription around the edge of the table says: "The Class Of 2002 Honors The University's Unsung Founders — The People Of Color Bound And Free — Who Helped Build The Carolina That We Cherish Today."

-Earlier this month, the school said it will change the name a plaque at Kenan Memorial Stadium so it no longer honors a man who participated in white riots against blacks in Wilmington in 1898.
+Earlier this month, the school said it will change the name on a plaque at Kenan Memorial Stadium so it no longer honors a man who participated in white riots against blacks in Wilmington in 1898.
 The plaque will honor William Rand Kenan Jr. instead of his father, William Rand Kenan Sr.

 And in 2015, UNC trustees renamed William Saunders Hall as Carolina Hall after protests about Saunders' Ku Klux Klan membership.